linusg/yunojuno-react-code-test/README.md

 ## Tools

 The app was prepared using `react-create-app`.
-You can run the app using `npm start` or `yarn start`.
+You can run the app using `npm start` or `yarn start`, which will compile the JS and start a local server.

+`yarn watch-css` will compile and watch `App.scss`, although if you prefer you can ignore the SASS file and directly edit `App.css`.
+Be aware that running any of the CSS build tasks will overwrite `App.css` though, so you may wish to delete the SASS file if you don't intend to use it.

 If you require more info, please refer to the `react-create-app` docs @ https://github.com/facebook/create-react-app.

 `react-create-app` supports ES6 syntax.

-You are free to use whatever third party libraries you want, if you feel it is necessary.
+You are free to use whatever third party libraries or plugins you want, if you feel it is necessary.

 ## Submission